Key Takeaways

 Completed-operations claims can arise years after the job.
 Some policies limit the completed-operations period or exclude it entirely.
 Check whether your policy covers claims that arise after you leave the site.

-Subcontractor without a COI: who pays?
+Subcontractor without a certificate of insurance: who pays?

 Free quotes from 400+ carriers · Licensed in 22 states · No fees to compare